alexishereok/4-bit-multiplier/docs/info.md

 ## How to test

-Firstly user enter 2 4-bit number and then the circuit multiply it and gives it in a binary form where a=1,b=2,c=4,d=8,e=16,f=32,g=64 and dp=128.
+Firstly user enter 2 4-bit number and then the circuit multiply it and gives it in a binary form.

 ## External hardware

-Dip switch and 7 segment LED display
+Dip switch and LEDS.